 6 Steps of How To Be Frugal

 Now that covered the meaning of the word frugal and are aware of a few obstacles one might encounter, let’s dig into How To Become Frugal.
 At the end of this Frugal Living Guide, I share actionable steps that you can take today to start being frugal and thrifty.

 We think it is best to develop frugal habits over time; if you dive in headfirst, you will likely come up gasping for air and eager to get out of the water.
-If, instead, you ease in and take small steps toward learning to be frugal, you are more likely to realize the benefits of being frugal – and stick to it.
+If, instead, you ease in and make financial resolutions the guide you toward learning to be frugal, you are more likely to realize the benefits of being frugal – and stick to it.

 #1 Determine Wants and Needs to Shape Up Your Spending Habits

 The first step in how to live more frugally is to define your needs versus your wants.
 Your needs are vital to living; your wants are the little bonuses that make life more enjoyable.

 For example, clothing is a need; a pair of $150 designer jeans is a want.

 Separating your needs and wants is a crucial step in how to live a frugal lifestyle.
 The experience, when done honestly, can be very eye-opening and help shape better – and more frugal – spending habits.